Daohub-io/cap9/docs/Whitepaper.md

 ## Overview

+In the early days of computers, they were simply machines that executed a sequence of instructions and manipulated input and output devices, blindly following the instructions laid out by the programmer.
+It was up to the programmer to ensure that the program they wrote was correct.
+Once the computer was executing the programmer had reliquished control and the program would execute as written.

+Driven by a need to manage multiple programs, and eventually include restrictions, quotas and permisions, operating systems were created.
+With operating systems, the programs weren't just excuted blindly by the machine.
-When a program runs, it isn't just executed blindly by the machine.
-When the operating system encounters an instruction that requires hardware access, it suspends the running program and passes that instruction to the operating system, which then decides what to do.
+When the machine encountered an instruction that required hardware access, it suspended the running program and passed that instruction to the operating system, which then decided what to do.
+This gave the operator of the machine control over what was and wasn't allowed to occur on the machine, at the cost of some run-time monitoring.

-On Ethereum the situation is very similar.
+On Ethereum the situation is very similar to those early days of computers.
 Smart contracts are thoroughly audited and tested, but once they are on the blockchain they execute on the raw machine.
 If we want a system where we can interpose ourselves between our components and potentially dangerous resources (such as our storage) we need to make stronger guarantees about the safety of our system without having to apply the same level of verification to every component.

 In order to do so, we need to require that all contracts interact with critical resources only through system calls.
 Once a contract is only operating through system calls, the operating system kernel has the final say on what the contract can or cannot do.